 Quoting Charles Duhigg, “Routines reduce uncertainty.”

 Routine and schedule put you in an automatic mode — rather than having to reinvent the wheel again and again which exhausts our mind.

-The best sportsmen of the world have a set routine for the competition day.
+The best sportsmen in the world have a set routine for the competition day.
 They practice the schedule over and over.
 So, on the competition day, they just follow their routine.
-The main fight or a swimming race is just part of the schedule where they beat the opposite competitor— rather than focusing that the day is special and their careers depend on it.
-Bob Bowman trained Michael Phelps through a routine and he became the Olympic swimming champion practicing that routine.
+The primary fight or a swimming race is just part of the schedule where they beat the opposite competitor— rather than focusing that the day is special and their careers depend on it.
+Bob Bowman trained Michael Phelps through a routine, and he became the Olympic swimming champion practicing that routine.